 8x8 is one of the other homegrown hosted VoIP solutions.
 8x8 claims to be the first Communications Cloud, combining unified communications, team collaboration and analytics in a single open platform.
 For the purposes of this review we will look at the Virtual Office product.
 8x8 offers similar features to many of the other solutions we have discussed and also offers web conferencing, mobility and extension dialing to multiple locations.
 8x8 provides IP phones: Polycom, Cisco and Yealink.
 The Virtual Office has 3 user options: 1 - Virtual Office which includes mobile app, auto attendant, call management, audio bridge, softphone, presence and Salesforce, Zendesk CRM integration; 2 - Virtual Office Pro which includes all of the above features as well as web conferencing, call recording and internet faxing; 3 - Virtual Office X8 which adds call center functionality, call recording with storage and call center analytics.

 8x8 offers a robust platform that is feature rich and has a unique focus on call center and analytics.
 Most of the other systems also offer call center and some reporting but 8x8 seems to have a specific focus there.
 8x8 is sold via call center rep and is now offered by channel partners as well.
 8x8 is a global provider and its phone servers are spread across the US, Canada, Brazil, Australia and several european countries.
 They boast the ability to provide connectivity globally allowing extension dialing internationally.
 This is a good product with a variety of phones to choose from but they are largely call center based and support is not as strong as some of the other providers.
 They have won awards from Gartner for 2017 Unified Communications Worldwide.
-This is another provider that we question the reliability and support and for that reason we graded them an 7 out of 10.
+We graded them an 8 out of 10.

 Mitel has some key niches that it has fit well in for many years, among those is hospitality.
 Many hotels use the Mitel system and it has a solid track record.
 Mitel also offers third party business application integration and boasts 60 million customers worldwide.
 Our review of the system was that its proprietary, costly to upgrade, requires expensive maintenance and is a more of a niche player.
 For that reason we graded the Mitel a 6 out of 10.